Activity 2: Navigating Moments of Crisis

 - What did you learn?
 How did this experience change you?

 Invite participants to recall a moment of crisis in their own lives, a moment when they had some choices to make.
-It might be a work, family or health crisis, or a crisis that emerged out of a commitment or goal they were pursuing.
-Allow a minute of silence for participants to bring a moment of crisis to mind.
+It might be a work, family, or health crisis, or a crisis that emerged out of a commitment or goal they were pursuing.
+Allow a full minute of silence for participants to bring a moment of crisis to mind.

 Read the questions aloud.
+Give participants time to write.